zincsearch/zincsearch/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Note: Any issue that does not follow below template will be closed without consideration.
-You may remove this note when filing issue.
+You may remove this line when filing issue.

 <!-- Please keep this note for the community -->
 ### Community Note